dfredriksen/crossoverchallenge/README.md

 Some technical debt that was assumed during this project.
 This debt was taken on because of limited project time and tracked here to be prioritized or forgotten as necessary.

 ```
+fix a bug that prevent one from pausing using the standard controls if there are multiple clips in the list.
+Will need to use custom controls anyway
 fieldChange class is duplicated in multiple components.
 These components could potentially extend from a master component that implements this class.
 Event data is assumed to be valid when catching events.
 Error checking mechanisms can be added here
 Better form validation - Start time should not exceed end time.
 Max duration on start time.
 Error message